Digital currency hardware wallets and the essence of money: Wallets as containers for bearer instruments

-None of this is to say that we should forbid limited groups of users from trusting certified devices if that is what they freely choose.
-However, at a system level, placing trust in certified devices introduces costs and risks that are entirely avoidable.
+None of this is to say that we should forbid limited groups of users from trusting certified devices, if that is what they freely choose, to conduct transactions without network connectivity to a third party.
+Such an approach is entirely compatible with an architecture that expects that the third party would generally operate as a network service.
+However, at a system level, requiring all users to purchase and carry certified devices, even if some users intend only to hold money offline so that they can transact it online, introduces costs and risks that are entirely avoidable.
+It is possible to build a common framework that supports both online and single-offline settlement involving assets held offline in free hardware devices and dual-offline settlement involving assets held in certified hardware devices.
+Oblivious management offers an opportunity to deliver on this promise by allowing both online service providers and certified hardware devices to serve as integrity providers for digital assets.